 Due to the relative simplicity and effectiveness of FCT, parents and teachers often find this intervention highly acceptable and willingly implement it.
 With minimal training, parents and teachers often implement the intervention with high fidelity.

-In the article: How Do I Use Social Stories to Teach Replacement Behaviors? on Accessible ABA we discuss the use of a Hard Times Board to teach functional communication as a replacement for challenging behavior.
+In the article: Autism and Social Skills: Complete Guide we discuss the use of a Hard Times Board to teach functional communication as a replacement for challenging behavior.
 In the example below, the social story includes a functional way for the child to use language to escape from an aversive stimuli (a loud noise).
 The social story identifies the triggers, things the child can’t do and then what the child can say to get away from the noise.

 Gerhardt, Weiss, and Delmonlino (2004) used a treatment package that included functional communication training and noncontingent reinforcement (NCR) to reduce severe aggression from an 18 year old man with autism.
 NCR is the delivery of the identified reinforcer for a challenging behavior independent of a specific response.
 Here’s an example: